Kadane's Algorithm

 Contribute to Docs

-Kadane's algorithm is a dynamic programming approach to efficiently finding the maximum sum of a subarray in a given array of numbers.
-The algorithm works as follows:
+Kadane’s Algorithm is a dynamic programming approach for finding the maximum sum of a subarray in a given array of numbers.
+It works by iterating through the array and keeping track of:

 1. Initialize a current sum (variably called maxEndingHere) equal to the value of the element at the first position in the array (arr[0]).

 2. Iterate through the array.
-At every position, set maxEndingHere to the maximum of the following two values: maxEndingHere + arr[i] or arr[i], where i is the current position in the array.
+At every position, set maxEndingHere to the maximum of maxEndingHere + arr[i] or arr[i], where i is the current position in the array.

-3. Keep track of the greatest maxEndingHere encountered (ex: in a variable called maxSoFar).
+3. Keep track of the greatest maxEndingHere encountered in a variable (variably called maxSoFar).

 • The loop commences with the first element, which is -2.
 Therefore, both maxEndingHere and maxSoFar are initially -2.

-• This process continues as we advance through the array, modifying maxEndingHere and maxSoFar at each step.
+• This process continues as the array is iterated, modifying maxEndingHere and maxSoFar at each step.

-• After the loop, the variable maxSoFar contains the maximum subarray sum.
+• After the loop, the variable maxSoFar contains the maximum subarray sum, which is returned as the result.

 #include <iostream>